 Welcome to the Cultivating Compassion project and the ADHD Clinic at the Graduate School of Applied and Professional Psychology of Rutgers University.

-We specialize in proving short-term treatment for children age 5-12 who are struggling with ADHD symptoms.
-We also provide support for parents and welcome opportunities to consult with teachers.
+We specialize in proving short-term treatment for children age 5-15 who are struggling with ADHD symptoms.
+We also provide support for parents and welcome opportunities to consult with teachers and schools.

 If your child is between 5-15 years old, has been diagnosed with ADHD or is experiencing several of the following symptoms, you may be a good candidate for the ADHD Clinic: